havensir/EventAttendanceTracker/README.md

 ### 🧾 JSON Schema
 *Owner: **Christopher (Developer – Support/Flex)** → refine this schema & expand for other endpoints*

 👉 Christopher, please use the starter CheckIn schema below as a base.
 Expand it to include **Event, Attendee, and Registration objects** so our API returns consistent, structured JSON.
-Save the final version to the `/docs/json-schema.json` file.

 ```json
 {